Darlene Town, 816.604.4757

 GDES 250 - Graphic Design III - 3.00 credits

-Prerequisite: GEDS 210.
+Prerequisite: GEDS 210 or concurrent enrollment.
 This course will focus on advanced design problems for the crossover of print media into digital/electronic, interactive media, and other non-traditional formats as a campaign for communicating and/or promoting a message or ideas.

 GDES 255 - Advanced Web Design - 3.00 credits

 Prerequisite: GDES 245.
 Advanced site management, visual design, implementing style sheets for text formatting and layout, adding media; designing with HTML/XHTML, image-editing software, Dreamweaver and Flash.